foundation-runtime/orchestration/README.md

 SCOPE deployment consist on "product". it define the structure the final deplotment will have, number of VMs, which component will we be on which VM/s and so on.

 once you define SCOPE product you can deploy it again and again on each virtualization enviroment SCOPE support with no other change except SCOPE configuration.

+You can see <a href=https://github.com/foundation-runtime/orchestration/tree/master/src/main/rpm/products/Gluster-3.4.2.1>GlusterFS Product</a> as example.

 <h2>Structure</h2>
 <img src=https://github.com/foundation-runtime/orchestration/blob/master/images/scope_product.png>